Apple's AR headset: Rounding up the rumors about Apple's smart glasses

 Though the patent, which was initially submitted to the USPTO on January 2010, could be intended for glasses, Apple also gave the example of using the technology on the windows of a tour bus.
 This could allow passengers on a tour to get more information about locations passing it by.

-Apple has also acquired and applied for various patents that would also apply to AR, including a number relating to "Augmented Reality Maps," as well as one for a "Method and device for illustrating a virtual object in a real environment.
+Apple has also acquired and applied for various patents that would also apply to any Apple AR projects, including a number relating to "Augmented Reality Maps," as well as one for a "Method and device for illustrating a virtual object in a real environment.
 While most of the patents aim more towards AR from a mobile device, like an iPhone or iPad, it is equally likely that they could be implemented in a headset-based system.

 Acquisitions in the virtual and augmented reality field have also helped Apple make its ARKit an extremely powerful platform, notably including Emotient, Faceshift, and PrimeSense relating to the iPhone X's front-facing camera, Face ID, and its face-based AR features.
 The German AR firm Metaio was picked up in 2015, with its technology at the time somewhat similar to what ARKit currently offers its developers.